cakephp/docs/en/core-libraries/form.rst

         $this->_errors = $errors;
     }

+.. versionchanged:: 3.5.1
+    You are not required to specify a ``setErrors`` function yourself as this has already been defined in the ``Form`` object for your convenience.

 According to how the validator class would have returned the errors, ``$errors`` must be in this format::